mohamadi7613/mycheat/django-rest.md

             return Response(serializer.data)
     def update(self, request, pk):      # for put method def destroy(self, request, pk):     # for delete method
-# after creating viewset we need to register it in routers
+# after creating viewset we need to register it in routers in urlpatterns bcz it has both list and retrieve
 from rest_framework import routers               # routers help us to combine all type of link router = routers.DefaultRouter()                 # with routers we can write one url for both list and detail router.register('books', BookViewSet.as_view(), basename='book')   # /books + /books/12